 Harrist graduated Phi Beta Kappa and magna cum laude from Columbia University in 2002 and from Columbia Law School in 2007, where she was a Harlan Fiske Stone and James Kent Scholar.

-Prior to joining the NYCLU, Hirose was an associate at Outten & Golden LLP, where she represented employees in litigation, including in class action sex discrimination and wage-and-hour cases.
-She also served as a fellow at the ACLU’s Speech, Privacy and Technology Project.
+Prior to joining the NYCLU, Hirose was an associate at Outten & Golden LLP, where she represented employees in class action sex discrimination and wage-and-hour cases.
+She was also the William J. Brennan fellow at the American Civil Liberties Union, where she litigated cases raising free speech and privacy issues.

 Hirose graduated magna cum laude from Yale University in 2003 and with Order of the Coif from Stanford Law School in 2008, where she was an articles editor for the Stanford Law Review.
 After law school, she clerked for the Honorable Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit.